 SECaaS is a cloud-based subscription service whereby businesses outsource their system’s security to third-party service providers.
 With SECaaS, security solutions are provided through the cloud instead of locally.
 A security administrator, provided by the SECaaS provider or the business, sets up the security controls in the SECaaS provider cloud based on predetermined security protocols.
 Online management tools are used to monitor and modify the security controls as needed based on the prevailing circumstances.

 With the current acute shortage of skilled cybersecurity professionals, SECaaS is an ideal option for small and medium-sized businesses that cannot find or afford to hire their own cybersecurity specialists.
-Driven by these businesses, the SECaaS market has steadily grown over the past few years; this market is expected to grow to $50 billion from 2022 to 2028 at a Compound Annual Growth Rate (CAGR) of 12.9%.
+Driven by these businesses, the SECaaS market has steadily grown over the past few years; this market is expected to grow to $45 billion by 2022 at a Compound Annual Growth Rate (CAGR) of 14%.

 Services Available Through SECaaS